 Amy & Cheri: Break it.

-Kendra Burrows: One of the things that I found, I think the Holy Spirit gave this to me one day.
+Kendra: One of the things that I found, I think the Holy Spirit gave this to me one day.
 I was so overwhelmed and I kept saying to myself, “I’m so overwhelmed.
 I’m so overwhelmed.”
-All of a sudden he brought to mind that song by Big Daddy Weave called Overwhelmed and the words talk about, “I’m overwhelmed by you.”
+All of a sudden He brought to mind that song by Big Daddy Weave called “Overwhelmed” and the words talk about, “I’m overwhelmed by you.”
 It’s based off one of the psalms.
 So, I just automatically started singing it louder and louder until I was overwhelmed by this song.
 It settled down some of the thoughts in my head.
-So, now one of the places I go whenever I can’t settle things down in other ways, is to sing.
+So, now one of the places I go whenever I can’t settle things down in other ways is to sing.
 I’ll go to my car, close the windows, turn up the music and sing as loud as I can.
 It does something physical that settles down your heart rate.
 It’s pretty amazing.